-The Corporation relies on other companies drilling and producing from lands in which the Corporation has a royalty interest.
+The Corporation may in the future rely on other companies drilling and producing from lands in which the Corporation could have a royalty interest.
 The Corporation has very limited ability to exercise influence over the decision of companies to drill and produce from such lands.
 The Corporation's return on lands in which it has a royalty interest depends upon a number of factors that may be outside of the Corporation's control, including, but not limited to, the capital expenditure budgets and financial resources of the operators who have a working interest in such lands, the ability to efficiently produce the resources from such lands and commodity prices.